 This service is limited to \$500 per participant per fiscal year.
 The fiscal year limit is temporarily increased from \$500 to \$1500 to cover needed Personal Protective Equipment.
-This temporary increase ends on 6/30/24 which is the last day of the full state fiscal year in which the Appendix K authority ends.
+This temporary increase is effective for the full state fiscal year in which the Appendix K authority ends (6 months after the federal public health emergency ends).